 - I have three mother tongues and speak seven languages in total, though I’m also hoping to learn German, French, Portuguese and, for obvious reasons, Dutch.

 Connecting with people and making new friends is one of the things I enjoy the most about blogging.
 Want to say hi or collaborate with Studying the World?
 Feel free to leave a comment under any of my posts, or send a message to contact[@]studyingtheworld.net (just remember to remove the brackets).
+You can also find me on Instagram, Facebook and Bloglovin.
 I’m looking forward to hearing from you!